Spencerx/fennek/README.md

 fennek provides the following features:
 * Automatically follow URL's and capture entire pages or specific page elements (div, ids, class, scripts etc)
-* Fill forms with data and capture for use as documentation examples
+* Fill forms with data during capture for use as documentation examples
 * Specify clipRect (crop sections of an element or page)
 * Automates tracking of broken links, bugs and unexpected UIX issues
 * Installation of server certificates